 A good option for those who want a bit of comfort combined with a relaxed atmosphere might be the beachfront Meritus Pelangi Resort*.

 Nevertheless, you can check out other great lodging options on this map*:

 There are all sorts of restaurants along the main road Jalan Pantai Chenang.
 I particularly enjoyed the family styles restaurants at the corner of Jalan Pantai Chenang and Jalan Bohor Tempoyak.
 There you can help yourself to some Thai-inspired dishes on a generous buffet.
 Chenang Thai Food Corner and Siti Thai Food – the geographical proximity to Thailand takes its toll.

 I’m an avid solo-travelling woman.
 Since solo-travel doesn’t equal solitude, I love to join organized tours here and there.
 They allow me to meet fellow travellers – for just a short moment or a lifelong friendship.

-Therefore, here are some great ideas of what to do during your stay in Florence.
-Especially if you have only a short time to stay, they’ll enable you to make the best of it*:
+Therefore, here are some great ideas of what to do during your stay on Pulau Langkawi in a comfortable and most importantly safe way*: